suryabhupa/ubuild-jekyll/index.md

     researchers around the world.
 Now, we want to run new classes around the world.
 - template: 1-column-text
   block: one-column-1
-  headline: Growing Depth First Learning -- with your help!
+  headline: Depth First Learning Fellowship
-  content: Since our launch, we’ve received very positive feedback from students and
+  content: We want to enable motivated students to lead independent study groups and
-    researchers around the world.
-Now, we want to run new classes around the world.
+    help them compile their work in a organized fashion.
 - template: simple-footer
   block: footer-1
   content: Hello world! ❤︎